Why Couples Drift Apart & How to Rebuild Connection

 These three patterns tend to reinforce each other once they take hold.

-Missed bids for attention, the loss of everyday affection and the cycle of withdrawal each thin the emotional connection in different ways.
+Missed bids for attention, the loss of everyday affection and the cycle of withdrawal undermine the emotional connection in different ways.
 Together, they create a relationship that feels under-resourced.
 When the connection lacks enough emotional nourishment, patience shortens, tensions rise, and conflicts become harder to absorb.

 The impact is cumulative.
 With each unresolved grievance, partners feel a little less inclined to reach toward one another.
 Attempts at repair become less frequent, not because the relationship lacks potential, but because the motivation to try has eroded.
 When partners expect little change, they naturally invest less energy, which quietly ties the partnership into its current pattern.